 The Planning Board shall initiate the New York State Environmental Quality Review Act (SEQR) process, as defined in Article 8 of the Environmental Conservation Law and Part 617 of the New York Code of Rules and Regulations, upon completion of the Resource Analysis and Conceptual Discussion stage and Sketch Plan phase of the application process, and when a Preliminary Plat application is determined to be complete.
-The Planning Board shall review the short or full Environmental Assessment Form, and if applicable, the Draft Environmental Impact Statement submitted by the applicant with the Preliminary Plat application at the subject to additional environmental review as specified in the SEQR regulations.
+The Planning Board shall review the short or full Environmental Assessment Form, and if applicable, the Draft Environmental Impact Statement submitted by the applicant with the Preliminary Plat application materials.
+The applicant shall be informed by the Board as to whether the application will be subject to additional environmental review as specified in the SEQR regulations.
 All requirements of SEQR shall be completed prior to any approval of the Preliminary Plat by the Planning Board.